In cradle of Syrian revolt, army is now in charge

 "Life is normal now, the roads are open.
 What is left is a few armed men who are bandits," he said.

-One some street corners, fresh graffiti has been painted along the walls: "God, Syria and Bashar only."
+One some street corners, fresh grafitti has been painted along the walls: "God, Syria and Bashar only."

 But near the security-encircled Omari mosque, some residents hinted that for many in this city of 120,000, resentments still run deep despite their silence.